-Subfield name Label Value Format Subfield content and specification Referenced Record name RRNM b11 Record name of the referenced record Referenced Record identifier RRID b14 Record identifier of the referenced record Information Association IASS b12 A valid code for the information association Role ROLE b12 A valid code for the role Information Association Update Instruction IUIN b11 {1} - Insert {2} - Delete {3} - Modify Attribute label/code ATLB b12 A valid attribute code Attribute index ATIX b12 Index (position) of the attribute in the sequence of attri with the same code and the same parent (starting with ributes n 1).
-Parent index PAIX b12 Index (position) of the parent complex attribute withi ATTR field (starting with 1).
-If the attribute has no p (top level attribute) the value is 0. in this parent Attribute Instruction ATIN b11 {1} - Insert {2} - Delete {3} - Modify Attribute value ATVL A() A string containing a valid value for the domain or attribute specified by the subfields above. of the
+Subfield name Label Value Format Subfield content and specification Referenced Record name RRNM b11 Record name of the referenced record Referenced Record identifier RRID b14 Record identifier of the referenced record Information Association IASS b12 A valid code for the information association Role ROLE b12 A valid code for the role Information Association Update Instruction IUIN b11 {1} - Insert {2} - Delete {3} - Modify Attribute label/code ATLB b12 A valid attribute code Attribute index ATIX b12 Index (position) of the attribute in the sequence of attributes with the same code and the same parent (starting with 1).
+Parent index PAIX b12 Index (position) of the parent complex attribute within this ATTR field (starting with 1).
+If the attribute has no parent (top level attribute) the value is 0.
+Attribute Instruction ATIN b11 {1} - Insert {2} - Delete {3} - Modify Attribute value ATVL A() A string containing a valid value for the domain of the attribute specified by the subfields above.